benjamincrozat/lumen-boilerplate/README.md

 ## Why?

 Lumen is a very lightweight version of Laravel.
-Even if Taylor managed to keep a lot things for real world needs, it's still too light to me.
-Here is a list of useful packages I added in this project:
+Even if Taylor managed to keep a lot of things for real world needs, it's still too light to me.
+Here is a list of useful packages I added to the project:
 - [illuminate/redis](https://github.com/illuminate/redis) and [predis/predis](https://github.com/predis/predis) for Redis based caching and queueing
 - [Laravel Tinker](https://github.com/laravel/tinker)
 - [codedungeon/phpunit-result-printer](https://github.com/mikeerickson/phpunit-pretty-result-printer) and [nunomaduro/collision](https://github.com/nunomaduro/collision) to make testing even more enjoyable